Dancewear for your ballet photoshoot

 3: Leotards: Stick to mostly solid colors, though a light pattern can be gorgeous.
 Avoid something too 'loud'.
 Also make sure your leotard doesn't ride up or down too much.
 Do a few jumping jacks in place.. if it shows off half of your butt or you have to keep pulling it back up, pick another one.

-4: Tights: Don't wear tights at all.
+4: Tights: Don't wear tights at all unless required for audition photos.
 They catch the light in odd ways in studio, and make your legs look a different color than your arms.

 5: Shoes: Your own preferred brand of pointe shoes are of course what you'll be bringing, but if you have any questions feel free to ask.